 Today we’ll take a good look at Planet Home Lending, a rising star in the mortgage world that’s beginning to make inroads and become a household name.

-Founded less than 20 years ago, they were able to muster about $25 billion in residential loan origination volume in 2023, per a company release.
+Founded less than 20 years ago, they were able to muster about $18 billion in residential loan origination volume in 2024, per the latest HMDA data.

 It was split between conventional loans, FHA loans, and VA loans, with a handful of jumbo loans and USDA loans thrown into the mix as well.

-True to their name, Planet Home Lending has also partnered with the National Forest Foundation, pledging to plant three trees for every closed loan, up to 30,000 trees in 2020.
+True to their name, Planet Home Lending has partnered with the National Forest Foundation, pledging to plant three trees for every closed loan, which amounted to more than a quarter million trees in the past four years.

 Planet Home Lending Quick Facts

-• Operates both a retail and correspondent lending business
+- Operates a retail, wholesale, and correspondent lending business

-• 3rd largest correspondent lender and 2nd largest government loan correspondent lender nationally
+- 8rd largest correspondent lender and 5th largest government loan correspondent lender

-Despite 2023 being a challenging year for most mortgage lenders, Planet Home managed to originate $25 billion in mortgage loans.
+Despite 2024 being a challenging year for most mortgage lenders, Planet Home Lending managed to originate more than $18 billion in mortgage loans, making them a top-25 mortgage lender nationally.

-Much of their busienss these days takes place via the correspondent channel as opposed to the retail channel.
+Much of their business these days takes place via the correspondent channel as opposed to the retail channel.

 And part of this growth could be attributed to their acquisition of Platinum Home Mortgage Corporation in June of 2023.